This story is part of CNBC Make It Millennium money a series that describes how people around the world earn, spend and save their money.

 Fulfillment of life’s dream

 Cricchio was obsessed with the idea of traveling as a child – Samantha Brown and the late Anthony Bourdain are considered some of his childhood idols.
-Read also : In the blogs: Smart advice.
+This may interest you : Suze Orman, Warren Buffett and Other Money Experts Weigh In on How To Best Set Yourself Up for Retirement.
 But her parents and three older siblings weren’t that interested, and the family just took it domestic travel with relatives in the United States

 But while Cricchio was studying international relations at Virginia Commonwealth University, the professor introduced her to the idea of teaching English abroad as a way to see the world while making money.
 She researched several programs, but could not afford the $ 1,000 price to join the program, get a certificate, and apply for a visa.